 Solstice West takes a whole-person, holistic approach when it comes to helping teens with substance use issues.
-This means that we consider all the different parts and pieces that may be affecting your daughter and her substance use, including her social, emotional, academic, medical, nutritional, and spiritual needs.
-We believe that all of these things contribute to her well-being as well as the mind-body connection.
+This means that we consider all the different parts and pieces that may be affecting your child and their substance use, including their social, emotional, academic, medical, nutritional, and spiritual needs.
+We believe that all of these things contribute to their well-being as well as the mind-body connection.
 Here are some examples of how we integrate this approach into the program:

-- Mindfulness: Our daily mindfulness practice seeks to help your daughter recognize what she is feeling and how that is showing up for her.
+- Mindfulness: Our daily mindfulness practice seeks to help your child recognize what they are feeling and how that is showing up for her.
 The first step in being able to overcome or regulate strong emotions is being able to name the emotion and recognize how that shows up in your body.
 Mindfulness is just like any other exercise: doing it daily will help strengthen that muscle.

 - Fitness: With daily PE/fitness classes, we want to get our students moving and having fun!
 We emphasize that fitness is about more than physical activity: it contributes to emotional well-being and also positively impacts brain function.

 - Being outside: With Adventure Therapy every Friday, we make sure our students have time to get outside and get back in their bodies.
 Our Adventure Therapy program consists of outdoor recreation, experiential education and community service.

 We also want your teen to develop their individual interests and coping skills while they are at Solstice West.
 They will have the opportunity to work closely with their primary therapist and mentor guide to explore practices and activities that speak to their heart.
 The curriculum in the Hero’s Journey will also encourage their to address any imbalances that they recognizes or would like to work on.